panoply/syncify/readme.md

 </p>
 <h1></h1>

 Syncify is a specialized tool designed for Shopify theme development.
 It offers an array of features that significantly enhance productivity, integration and workflow on the Shopify platform.
-Created to address the in-house mediocrity of the OSS (theme dev) offerings by the Shopify team, Syncify delivers a sophisticated, high-performance, and customizable toolkit that streamlines workflows and integrates with modern tooling.
+Created to address the mediocrity of OSS (theme dev) offerings from the Shopify team, Syncify delivers a sophisticated, high-performance, and customizable toolkit that streamlines workflows and integrates with modern tooling.

 <h4>
   Read Documentation&nbsp;&nbsp;➠&nbsp;&nbsp;https://syncify.sh